housecanary/hc-api-python/README.md

 ## Usage Details

 ### Endpoint methods
-The ApiClient class provides a `property` wrapper which contains various methods for calling the different endpoints of the HouseCanary API:
+The ApiClient class provides an `address` wrapper which contains various methods for calling the different endpoints of the HouseCanary API:

 - **consumer**
 - **flood**